How to Unclog Your Toilet When Nothing Works - A Holiday Guide

 For local clogs:

-A local clog is a clog that is affecting a single drain, such as your second-floor toilet only, or your shower drain alone.
-These clogs are smaller and less devastating to your plumbing system and can be easily fixed simply by using the right product.
+A local clog is a clog that is affecting a single drain; it could be your second-floor toilet or your shower drain.
+These clogs are smaller and less devastating to your plumbing system and can be easily fixed by using the right product.

 For toilets: Pour both Dissolve chambers into your toilet and allow it to sit for 30 minutes before flushing.
 Once you flush, your toilet clog will be a thing of Christmas past.